drasch/resume/resume.md

 ReverbNation : *Sr. Development Director/Data Scientist* - __2012-2014__
 - Created and grew Data Science team
-- Created attribution processes to identify sources of leads and their likelihood of purchase
+- Created attribution processes to identify sources of customer leads and their likelihood of purchase
 - Partnered with architect for integration of Spark, Hadoop, and BigQuery into data pipelines
 - Created and deployed data warehouse and many curated data sources used by Data Science team, Developers, and Business Owners from products including Signups, Subscriptions, and Ad Serving
 - Integrated Data Science into planning and forecast process